 For generic locations that precede a name or stand alone, use lowercase (when the full campus name is not required).
 For specific locations, generally use capitalization.

 - cafeteria, bookstore, library, county, commonwealth of Virginia

 - Wrong: State of Maryland

-Morris and Gwendolyn Cafritz Foundation Arts Center, The
+Morris and Gwendolyn Cafritz Foundation Arts Center, The, (CF)

-In text, spell out numbers one through nine; but use numerals for 10 and above.
+In text, spell out numbers one through nine; use numerals for 10 and above.
 But, spell out a number at the beginning of a sentence, or recast the sentence.
 Letters used in ordinal numbers should not appear in superscript.
 Hyphenate all fractions.
 Use hyphens (not parentheses) in phone numbers.
-(Chicago 9.6)
+Ages are always numbers.